 Why Road Bikes?

-Road bikes are designed to allow riders to achieve high speeds with little effort.
-They are usually lightweight, they don’t have a front or rear suspension, most have drop handlebars and a good number of them have a front for made of carbon fiber.
+The best road bikes under 2000 are designed to allow riders to achieve high speeds with little effort.
+They are usually lightweight, they don’t have a front or rear suspension, most have drop handlebars and a good number of them have a fork made of carbon fiber.
 They have skinny, light tires.

 Road bikes are recommended for commutes to work or school, for easy rides around the neighborhood, and for short to medium daily commutes.
 If you are surrounded by rough terrain a road bike is not the answer; you will do much better with a hybrid bike or a mountain bike.